Posts Tagged ‘Maybach 3’

 Australian Gold Star Champion 1958…

-Stan won at the Victorian Tourist Trophy meeting at Fishermas Bend in February 1958 from Arnold Glass in a Ferrari Super Squalo and Doug Whiteford in an ex-works Maserati 300S sports car acquired from the Maserati team after the 1956 AGP.
+Stan won at the Victorian Tourist Trophy meeting at Fishermans Bend in February 1958 from Arnold Glass in a Ferrari Super Squalo and Doug Whiteford in an ex-works Maserati 300S sports car acquired from the Maserati team after the 1956 AGP.

 Jones and Gray AGP 1958

 Jones leads Ted Gray across the top of Mount Panorama, AGP 1958.
-Maser 250F from Tornado Chev.
-(Alan Stewart Collection)
+Maser 250F from Tornado Chev (Alan Stewart Collection)

 Davo took the AGP at Bathurst in October 1958 in a thriller of a race, Jones led for the first 17 laps with Davo in close company until the 250F clutch failed, and several laps later the engine.
 Ern Seeliger finished second in Maybach 4 (see below for specifications) with Tom Hawkes third in his Cooper T23 Bristol.